 Some cities can link their beginnings back a few hundred years, but there are few cities in existence today that have been around for thousands of years.
-Cork in Ireland is one of the oldest cities in the country and dates back to 915 when it was inhabited by the Vikings as a center for trade.
-Today, the Vikings have left but the city still thrives with a growing population due to businesses such as information technology, brewing, and food processing.
+Cork in Ireland is one of the oldest cities in the country and dates back to 915 when the Vikings inhabited it as a center for trade.
+Today, the Vikings have left - but the city still thrives with a growing population due to businesses such as information technology, brewing, and food processing.

 The primary religion of Ireland is Roman Catholicism, and the majority of the population, 342,426 people, claim Catholicism as their religion, with other religions only making up 29,636 people.
 Those that claim no religion has climbed to 37,808 people, while 7,341 people declined to answer the question.